How to Prepare for the Casper Test to Get Into Medical School (2026)

 • University of Texas Health Science Center at San Antonio, Long School of Medicine

-• University of Texas Medical Branch at Galveston John Sealy School of Medicine
+• University of Texas Medical Branch John Sealy School of Medicine

 • University of Texas Southwestern Medical School